top of page

 Table of Contents

-As a general rule, you should provide 20 square feet of space per average sized goat.
+As a general rule, you should provide 20 square feet of space per average sized goat (150lbs).
 This means that a shelter for two goats should be at least 40 square feet in size.

 While goats can live on this small of an area, I recommend you check out our Goats Per Acre article to determine what pen size fits your needs best.

-Small Red Goat barn top dutch doors open
+Small Red Goat shelter top dutch doors open

-Another essential feature of a goat shelter is proper ventilation and airflow.
+Another consideration of a goat shelter is proper ventilation and airflow.
 Goats are sensitive to changes in temperature and humidity, and poor ventilation can lead to respiratory problems and other health issues.

 It is crucial to make sure that your goat shelter has windows or vents that can be opened and closed as needed to regulate airflow.